gulatikanan/bootcamp/day_4/abstraction_level_7/README.md

-## Author: KANAN
-## Level: 7 — Observability and System Introspection
+# Level 7 - Observability and System Introspection

 This level adds **real-time observability** to the stream processing system, making it transparent, measurable, and understandable.